Direct Action (trade union): Latest activities

 The trade union helped students of the Ukrainian Academy of Printing organize a protest against the merger with the Lviv National University.
 Later, "Direct Action" conducted an educational campaign "#AntifascismWeek", publishing posts about students who fought against fascist invaders in the 20th century.
 Thanks to the efforts of the trade union, a student of the T. Shevchenko, the initiative "Students – Academic!" was also held, designed to draw attention to the problem of state-funded students taking academic leave during martial law.
 On the initiative of "Direct Action", a series of meetings were organized to clean up Kyiv parks.
 The trade union achieved the creation of the "Student Committee of October 11", designed to audit the installation of windows and doors at the Lviv National University, and then organized an inspection of shelters in universities as part of the "BUS" initiative.
 "Direct Action" activists participated in protests by students of KNUKiT, KIMU, etc. In November 2023, Direct Action participated in a student rally in front of Lviv Polytechnic demanding the resignation of Iryna Farion, organized by the public organization "Ukrainian Students for Freedom".
 That same month, Direct Action organized a protest at the private Kyiv International University against the administration's decision to charge students for missing classes.

 As part of the "Against the Merger of Knowledge" campaign, aimed at opposing the intentions of the MES to unite and reorganize higher education institutions, the trade union created a solidarity network, which united students from a number of universities that were subject to reorganization.
 On 25 January 2024, an action was held at the Tavrida National University at a meeting with Mykhailo Vinnytsky and Serhiy Kvit against the accession of TNU to the Kyiv-Mohyla Academy.
 This campaign was also supported by international student organizations from Poland and Britain.
 On 21 March, a similar action took place in Lviv against the merger of the Ukrainian Academy of Printing with the Lviv Polytechnic.

 In 2024, "Direct Action" organized a number of collective appeals, protests, and pickets at various universities in Ukraine, which forced the administrations of dormitories and academic buildings to begin repairs, improve sanitary conditions and heating, and respond to other urgent needs of students.
 At the end of the year, activists from "Direct Action" helped students of the NAOMA file a collective complaint demanding improved sanitary conditions in the dormitory and heating in the workshops, and after the administration's delay, on 10 March 2025, students, with the support of the trade union, held a picket near the academy.
 In the summer of 2025, Direct Action joined the large-scale anti-corruption protests.

+On 24 July 2026 Lviv Direct Action activist Makysym Shumakov was notified that a criminal case had been opened against him for dissemination of Communist symbols, an activity illegal under Article 436-1 of the Criminal Code of Ukraine.
+Shumakov claimed that the charges stemmed from English language articles he shared on Facebook and that they were likely retaliation for his activism.